mvklumpp/Blackbirds/README.md

 Moult_IF_Stats_Figures_revision.R – Code from first resubmission (outdated)

-Moult_IF_Stats_Figures_2ndrevision.R – Code to replicate the statistical analyses and figures (updated in November 2025)
+Moult_Analyses&Figures.R – Code to replicate the statistical analyses and figures (updated in November 2025)

 ## Data